fluffy-bunny/fluffycore-rage-identity/docs/ACR.md

 | mfa:{type} | User used more than 1 factor or authentication. `mfa:sms`, `mfa:auth_app`, `mfa:psk`, `mfa:pwd` |
 | idp        | User was authenticated through IDP.
 Level of authentication on the idp is unknown               |

 Since there are no requirements around AMR.
-Depending on your model you could also encode the idp(s) as ARM values. i.e. `idp:{idp_slug}`.
+Depending on your model you could also encode the idp(s) as ARM values. i.e. `idp:{idp_hint}`.
 I would suggest doing both since `idp` as a first class claim seems to be everywhere.

 ## ACR/AMR examples